Kapendev/joka/README.md

 ### Does Joka have a global context like Jai?

 No. A public global context tends to make generic low-level APIs fragile.
-One cited reason for such a system is the ability to [intercept third-party code](https://www.gingerbill.org/article/2025/12/15/odins-most-misunderstood-feature-context/#circumventing-bad-apis) and change its behavior.
+One cited reason for such a system is the ability to [intercept third-party code](https://odin-lang.org/docs/faq/#what-is-the-context-system-for) and change its behavior.
 Joka deliberately avoids this because APIs are designed with specific assumptions and breaking those from the outside can introduce subtle bugs.

 > *Author's note (Kapendev):
-> The term "intercept" is often used loosely from what I have seen.
+> The terms "intercept" and "third-party" are often used loosely from what I have seen.
-> For example, the Odin community frequently relies on context changes even within their own APIs, treating it as part of the public interface.
-Calling it "interception" is a bit misleading, at least in some cases.*
+> For example, the communities around the Odin and C3 languages frequently rely on context changes even within their own APIs, treating them as part of the public interface.
+> Calling this system "interception" is a bit misleading when it is the intended way to use the API, and it also encourages APIs to become [leaky](https://www.gingerbill.org/article/2025/12/15/odins-most-misunderstood-feature-context/#user_ptr-and-user_index) and dependent on context changes.*

 ### Why aren't some functions `@nogc`?